kyegomez/swarms/README.md

 ```

 ## `AgentRearrange`
 Inspired by Einops and einsum, this orchestration techniques enables you to map out the relationships between various agents.
 For example you specify linear and sequential relationships like `a -> a1 -> a2 -> a3` or concurrent relationships where the first agent will send a message to 3 agents all at once: `a -> a1, a2, a3`.
-You can customize your workflow to mix sequential and concurrent relationships
+You can customize your workflow to mix sequential and concurrent relationships.
+[Docs Available:](https://swarms.apac.ai/en/latest/swarms/structs/agent_rearrange/)

 ```python
 from swarms import Agent, AgentRearrange, rearrange, Anthropic